Performance

 Quincy Jones

-Famed producer Quincy Jones was born Quincy Delight Jr. on March 14, 1933, in Chicago, Illinois.
-A multifaceted jazz and pop figure, his career began when he played trumpet and arranged for Lionel Hampton (1951-1953).
-Jones then worked as a freelance arranger on many jazz sessions.
-He served as musical director for Dizzy Gillespie’s overseas big-band tour (1956), worked for Barclay Records in Paris (1957-1958), and led an all-star big band for the European production of Harold Arlen’s blues opera, “Free and Easy” (1959).
+Quincy Jones, born Quincy Delight Jr. on March 14, 1933, in Chicago, Illinois, is a multifaceted jazz and pop figure whose influence in the music industry spans over six decades.
+His career began when he played trumpet and arranged for Lionel Hampton from 1951 to 1953.
+Jones then worked as a freelance arranger on many jazz sessions and served as musical director for Dizzy Gillespie’s overseas big-band tour in 1956.
+His journey in music took him to Paris, where he worked for Barclay Records from 1957 to 1958 and led an all-star big band for the European production of Harold Arlen’s blues opera, “Free and Easy” in 1959.

-In 1985, Jones used his clout among major American recording artists to record the much-celebrated anthem “We Are the World” to raise money for victims of famine in Ethiopia.
-His work on behalf of social causes has spanned his career, including the Quincy Jones Listen Up Foundation, which built more than 100 homes in South Africa in 2001.
-The charity aims to connect youths with technology, education, culture, and music and sponsors an intercultural exchange between teens in Los Angeles and South Africa.
+In 1975, Jones founded Qwest Productions, where he arranged and produced hugely successful albums by Frank Sinatra and other major pop figures.
+His influence extended beyond music production as he used his clout among major American recording artists to record the much-celebrated anthem “We Are the World” in 1985 to raise money for victims of famine in Ethiopia.
+Jones’s commitment to social causes has been a defining aspect of his career.
+The Quincy Jones Listen Up Foundation, established in 2001, aims to connect youths with technology, education, culture, and music.
+The foundation has made significant contributions, including building more than 100 homes in South Africa.
+Furthermore, it sponsors an intercultural exchange between teens in Los Angeles and South Africa.

-Jones produced the 1985 film The Color Purple, directed by Steven Spielberg and starring Whoopi Goldberg, Oprah Winfrey, and Danny Glover, as well as the television series The Fresh Prince of Bel-Air (1990-1996), starring Will Smith.
-He also published the magazine’s Vibe and SPIN, and in 1990 he formed Quincy Jones Entertainment (QJE), a co-venture with Time Warner Inc. Q: The Autobiography of Quincy Jones was published in 2001.
+In addition to his philanthropic work, Jones has made significant contributions to film and television.
+He produced the 1985 film The Color Purple, directed by Steven Spielberg and starring Whoopi Goldberg, Oprah Winfrey, and Danny Glover.
+Furthermore, he was involved in the production of the television series The Fresh Prince of Bel-Air (1990-1996), starring Will Smith.
+Jones’ influence extends beyond music and entertainment.
+He also delved into the world of publishing by launching the magazines Vibe and SPIN.
+In 1990, he formed Quincy Jones Entertainment (QJE), a co-venture with Time Warner Inc. His autobiography, Q: The Autobiography of Quincy Jones, was published in 2001, providing insights into his remarkable journey in the music industry.

-In a GQ interview published in early 2018, the music icon said he liked contemporary artists like Bruno Mars, Drake, and Kendrick Lamar, but admitted he was no fan of Taylor Swift’s music, saying, “We need more songs, man.
-F—ing songs, not hooks.”
-He raised more eyebrows with comments from another interview published in Vulture around the same time, alleging that Jackson “stole a lot of songs” and that Marlon Brando and Richard Pryor had slept together.
+Despite his immense contributions to music and entertainment, Jones has faced controversies.
+In a GQ interview published in early 2018, he expressed his preferences for contemporary artists like Bruno Mars, Drake, and Kendrick Lamar while criticizing Taylor Swift’s music.
+These comments stirred discussions within the music community.
+Furthermore, in another interview published in Vulture around the same time, Jones made controversial statements about Michael Jackson and alleged that Marlon Brando and Richard Pryor had slept together.

-Jones has been married three times.
-His first marriage was to Jeri Caldwell from 1957 to 1966; they had one daughter together named Jolie.
-Jones was then married to Ulla Andersson, with whom he shares a son, Quincy, and a daughter, Martina, from 1967 to 1974.
-Jones’ final marriage was to actress Peggy Lipton.
-The pair were married from 1974 to 1990, and they have two daughters, Rashida and Kidada.
-He also has two daughters from other relationships.
+Beyond his professional endeavors, Jones’ personal life has also been notable.
+He has been married three times.
+His first marriage was to Jeri Caldwell from 1957 to 1966, with whom he had one daughter named Jolie.
+He then married Ulla Andersson from 1967 to 1974, with whom he shared a son named Quincy and a daughter named Martina.
+His final marriage was to actress Peggy Lipton from 1974 to 1990, and they have two daughters together, Rashida and Kidada.
+Additionally, he has two daughters from other relationships.

 Related posts